 Depending on what you’re writing, lots of friends love: https://www.goonwrite.com/

 For those with deep-ish pockets, Damonza gets great reviews – https://damonza.com/predesigned-ebook-covers/

-Or, you can get really spendy (worth it, if you’re earning 5-figures/month from your books) with something like https://99designs.com/book-cover-design (At least two friends of mine swear by 99Designs.
-For now, they’re out of my budget.)
+Or, you can get really spendy (worth it, if you’re earning 5-figures/month from your books) with something like https://99designs.com/book-cover-design (At least two friends of mine swear by 99Designs.)

-AuthorMarketingClub is another huge resource with a wide range of prices.
+AuthorMarketingClub offers a wide range of prices, from low to high.
 Click through to see which you like.
 Some are far better than others.

 If you can recommend other resources, let me know.
 Leave a comment.
 Thanks!